The geometry of financial institutions -- Wasserstein clustering of financial data: k-means Clustering in Metric Spaces: A Summary

 Let $x_1,\ldots,x_N$ be given points in a fixed metric space $(\X,d)$.
-The metric $k$-means problem is concerned with assigning the data points into $k$ clusters.
-The clusters hereby are governed by $k$ barycenters, which will be some type of average or barycenter of the points in the corresponding cluster. $k$-means was first introduced by MacQueen in \cite{MacQ67}.
+The metric $k$-means problem is concerned with assigning the points to $k$ clusters.
+The clusters hereby are governed by $k$ barycenters, i.e.\ an appropriate notion of average of the points in the corresponding cluster. $k$-means was first introduced by MacQueen in \cite{MacQ67}.
 The problem can be formalized as

+where we use the notation $[n]:=\{1,\ldots,n\}$, $n\in\mathbb{N}$.
 In this formulation $a$ denotes a vector of assignments, i.e.\ $a_i$ indicates the cluster membership of data point $x_i$.
 The points $c_1,\ldots,c_k$ serve as cluster barycenters.
-Furthermore a notion of barycenter, being typically a function of some of the data points, is needed.
-Then, problem \eqref{general_KMeans} can be tackled by the well-established Lloyd algorithm, see also \cite{LLoyd82}.
+Furthermore, a notion of barycenter, typically a function of some of the data points, is needed.
+Then, problem \eqref{general_KMeans} can be tackled by the well-established Lloyd algorithm, cf.\ \cite{LLoyd82}.